Youssefkabbir/Amazon_Reviews_NLP/README.md

 Dataset Fields
 Each row in the dataset represents an individual review.
 Below are the key columns included:

-Id: A unique identifier for each review entry.
+**Id**: A unique identifier for each review entry.

-ProductId: A unique identifier for the product being reviewed.
+**ProductId**: A unique identifier for the product being reviewed.

-UserId: A unique identifier for the customer who wrote the review.
+**UserId**: A unique identifier for the customer who wrote the review.

-ProfileName: The name associated with the customer’s profile.
+**ProfileName**: The name associated with the customer’s profile.

-HelpfulnessNumerator: The number of users who found the review helpful.
+**HelpfulnessNumerator**: The number of users who found the review helpful.

-HelpfulnessDenominator: The total number of users who rated the review for helpfulness.
+**HelpfulnessDenominator**: The total number of users who rated the review for helpfulness.

-Score: The rating given by the customer, typically ranging from 1 (very bad) to 5 (excellent).
+**Score**: The rating given by the customer, typically ranging from 1 (very bad) to 5 (excellent).

-Time: A Unix timestamp indicating when the review was posted.
+**Time**: A Unix timestamp indicating when the review was posted.

-Summary: A brief summary or title of the review.
+**Summary**: A brief summary or title of the review.

-Text: The full text of the customer review, which contains detailed feedback about the product.
+**Text**: The full text of the customer review, which contains detailed feedback about the product.
 Dataset Characteristics
 This dataset contains detailed customer feedback, including star ratings and free-text reviews, making it ideal for text-based analyses such as: